KeithPatarroyo/starter-academic/content/publication/assembly_algorithm/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Conference Paper Figure 3: Assembly Theory measures and approximations in CA'
+  caption: 'Journal Paper Figure 4,5: Algorithm pipeline and output'
   focal_point: ""
   preview_only: false